 Lawrence Halprin is nationally recognized for his work in the areas of occupational safety and health and chemical regulation, representing companies and trade associations at the federal and state levels.
-His engineering and financial background have been invaluable to his clients in handling enforcement actions, in providing compliance counseling, and in evaluating and critiquing rulemaking proposals and policy initiatives before the Occupational Safety and Health Administration (OSHA), the Environmental Protection Agency (EPA), the National Institute for Occupational Safety and Health (NIOSH), and the Alcohol and Tobacco Tax and Trade Bureau.
-On behalf of his clients, Lawrence has participated in almost every major OSHA rulemaking initiative over the past 25 years and numerous Cal-OSHA rulemakings.
+His hands-on familiarity with the manufacturing and construction environments, and his engineering and financial background have been invaluable to his clients in handling enforcement actions, in providing compliance counseling, and in evaluating and critiquing rulemaking proposals and policy initiatives before the Occupational Safety and Health Administration (OSHA), the U.S. Environmental Protection Agency (EPA), the National Institute for Occupational Safety and Health (NIOSH), the Chemical Safety Board, the Department of Treasury (TTB licensing and formula approval, and ethanol and Superfund excise taxes), and corresponding state agencies.

 - Compliance counseling

-- Incident investigations and audits
+- Incident investigations, mandatory incident reporting, and audits

 - Federal and state agency rulemakings and stakeholders processes